SindriaInc/XPipe/Products/XPipe/Web/xpipe-v1-web-portal/readme.md

-# XPipe - E-Commerce
+# XPipe V1 Web Portal

-This repo is for e-commerce of xpipe platform.
+This repo is for web portal of xpipe platform.

 ## Setup Development Environment